pavangayakwad/scripts/linux-good-stuffs.md

 # The Best Email Clinet for linux - MailSpring
 mailspring - free, open source and super good looking! https://github.com/Foundry376/Mailspring however this should also be available in Software Store.

+Though mailSpring adds itself in the startup, but just in-case if it missed: `mailspring --background %U`

 # The Best Windows like Taskbar for linux - Dash to Panel
 https://extensions.gnome.org/extension/1160/dash-to-panel/